May 14, 2026

 System-wide dictation removes the need to switch tools.
 If your voice software only works in browsers or specific apps, you'll still type in email clients, messaging apps, or code editors.

-Universal compatibility means one hotkey works everywhere you write, whether you're in Gmail, Notion, Slack, or iMessage.
+Universal compatibility means one hotkey works everywhere you write, whether you're in Gmail, Outlook, Notion, Slack, Teams, or iMessage.

 Choosing the Right Voice Tool for Your Workflow

-If you write across multiple apps each day, Willow offers the most reliable system-wide dictation experience on Mac.
-It converts speech to text in under a second, adapts to technical language, and works in Gmail, Slack, ChatGPT, Cursor, Notion, iMessage, and every other text field without switching windows or relying on browser extensions.
-This makes it well-suited for people who draft frequent emails, take notes during meetings, or document complex work where accuracy matters.
+If you write across multiple apps each day, Willow offers the most reliable system-wide dictation experience on Mac, Windows, and iOS.
+It converts speech to text in approximately 200 milliseconds, adapts to technical language, and works in Gmail, Outlook, Slack, ChatGPT, Claude, Cursor, Notion, iMessage, and every other text field on Mac and Windows without switching windows or relying on browser extensions.
+This makes it well-suited for developers prompting AI tools, professionals drafting frequent emails, or anyone documenting complex work where accuracy matters.

-Built-in tools like Apple’s dictation or Google Docs Voice Typing are fine for light usage, but they struggle with specialized terms and require more correction.
-Dragon Professional supports advanced workflows on Windows but comes with higher setup time and cost.
+Built-in tools work for occasional use but require more manual correction for specialized terms.
+Dragon Professional supports advanced Windows workflows but involves higher setup time and cost.

-For most professionals who want fast, accurate transcription across their entire desktop, Willow provides the simplest and most consistent way to replace hours of typing with minutes of speaking, backed by a free 2,000-word trial so you can test it directly in your everyday tools.
+For most professionals who want fast, accurate transcription across their entire desktop, and for teams looking to recover daily writing time across the whole group, Willow provides the simplest and most consistent way to replace hours of typing with minutes of speaking.
+Try it with a free 2,000-word trial directly in your everyday tools.

 FAQs